kniefliu/skia/site/dev/testing/automated_testing.md

 Try Jobs
 --------

-It is useful to know how your change will perform before it is submitted.
-After uploading your CL to [Gerrit](https://skia-review.googlesource.com/), you may trigger a try job for any job listed in tasks.json:
+Skia's trybots allow testing and verification of changes before they land in the repo.
+You need to have permission to trigger try jobs; if you need permission, ask a committer.
+After uploading your CL to [Gerrit](https://skia-review.googlesource.com/), you may trigger a try job for any job listed in tasks.json, either via the Gerrit UI, using "git cl try", eg.

-	$ git cl try -B <bucket name> -b <job name>
+    git cl try -B skia.primary -b Some-Tryjob-Name

-The bucket name refers to the [Buildbucket](https://chromium.googlesource.com/infra/infra/+/master/appengine/cr-buildbucket/README.md) bucket to which the request will be submitted.
-Most public Skia repos use the "skia.primary" bucket, and most private Skia repos use the "skia.internal" bucket.
+or using bin/try, a small wrapper for "git cl try" which helps to choose try jobs.
+From a Skia checkout:

+    bin/try --list

+You can also search using regular expressions:

+    bin/try "Test.*GTX660.*Release"

 Status View